OISTE/repository/OWGTMCPS.md

 ## 9.2  Financial responsibility

-The OGTM established the adequate controls to ensure that the different levels of financial responsibility are met by the different participants, according to their impact in the trust model.
+The OWGTM established the adequate controls to ensure that the different levels of financial responsibility are met by the different participants, according to their impact in the trust model.

 ### 9.2.1  Insurance coverage